 Breast cancer is sadly a disease that touches too many people throughout the world.
 Over the past few decades, the medical profession has made incredible strides in fighting this dreaded disease and we now have cancer remission rates that were once thought impossible.
-One of the biggest factors in helping this development along has been the team approach.
+One of the biggest factors in fostering this development has been the team approach.
 In our community, a patient with a new breast cancer diagnosis is immediately given a team of physicians and clinicians to help them navigate the process that is current treatment.
 To be sure, there is a “captain of the ship”, usually the breast surgeon or oncoplastic surgeon who is coordinating all of the moving parts, but every member of the team is critical to ensuring success.
-The breast surgeon may remove the actual tumor, the plastic surgeon will help reconstruct the resultant defect, a radiation oncologist will ensure that any disease that might have spread locally is controlled and a medical oncologist will determine if the risk of distant disease is high enough to warrant a regimen of chemotherapy or hormonal therapy.
+The breast surgeon may remove the actual tumor, the plastic surgeon will help reconstruct the remaining tissue, a radiation oncologist will ensure that any disease that might have spread locally is controlled and a medical oncologist will determine if the risk of distant disease is high enough to warrant a regimen of chemotherapy or hormone-modulating therapy.
 There is also often a psychologist and nurse navigator who can help the patient deal emotionally and psychologically with the emotional rollercoaster accompanying a cancer diagnosis.
 Only when you put all of these components together, do you get the wonderful results that modern medicine has been able to achieve.

 For years I have been hopefully telling my patients that someday soon, we will realize that chronic pain (of which chronic headaches are a prime example) is also best treated with a multi-modality approach.
 There are certainly many patients for whom medication works very well.
 Those people do not need injections or surgical intervention.
 There are those for whom pharmacologic agents are simply ineffective and in those cases, nerve decompression may be a good option.
 However, for most, a combination of therapies is necessary to control the underlying symptoms.
 I have heard from countless patients who tell me that prior to surgery their medication was inconsistently helpful.
 Following operative intervention, their headaches are much less frequent and often much less severe, but what was interesting to me was that they would tell me that when they would get an attack, the medication they’d been using for years was now consistently effective.
 “Why is that?” they would ask.
 I felt it was likely that they had two problems contributing to their headache symptom complex.
 One was a chemical imbalance that medication would treat, and the other was a mechanical compression of a nerve(s).
 Only when both conditions were adequately treated, would the symptoms be optimally managed.